 top of page

-Most members of the ANTM have considered leaving at least once over the years.
-But they are in closed loop systems of thinking that keep them from acting on their gut level concerns.
-These concepts are taught to members over the years and serve as prison bars to the mind that prevents pushing beyond those borders into true freedom in Christ.
+Most members at Wellspring Church have considered leaving at least once over the years.
+But they are in a closed loop systems of thinking that prevents them from acting on their gut level concerns.
+These concepts are taught to members over the years and serve as prison bars to the mind that prevent the member from pushing beyond those borders into true freedom in Christ.
 Some of these concepts are sourced in the Shepherding Movement of the 1970’s.

 The self-imprisoning thoughts usually are along the lines of the following narratives: